benwiz/graphics/README.md

 # To Do

 - Decide language.
-Considering Go, Clojure, or C.
+Considering Go, Clojure, or C. Leaning toward C.